Tuesday 21 August 2018

 Then finally, Mary was born in 1874, when Ellen was aged 12.

-Ellen and her siblings would have grown up in cedar cutter's camps, which would have been a harsh way of life for the families of the men who spent long days sawing wood.
+Ellen and her siblings grew up in cedar cutter's camps, which would have been a harsh way of life for the families of the men who spent long days sawing wood.

 Sadly, in May of 1876, when Ellen was only 13 years of age, her father died.
 Her sister Mary, who was only 2 years of age, also died the same year; as did her Grandfather James.